Community Health Worker

 Community health workers (CHWs) are trusted members of the community they serve who assist individuals and communities in their adoption of healthy behaviors.
 Community health workers may conduct outreach for community or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.

 Additionally, community health workers may also provide: information on available resources, social support and informal counseling, advocate for individuals and community health needs, services such as first aid and blood pressure screening and collect data to help identify community health needs.

-Currently planning for classes listed below.
-Enrollment is highly selective and seats may fill before the application period closes.
+Currently accepting applications for the classes below.
+Enrollment is highly selective, and seats may fill before an application period closes.